 We will need to maintain all of your data and documentation regarding the legacy system and its modernization.
 This information will be vital for continuous business performance, and we have to map out the required documentation and find reliable and secure storage for it.

 The modernization process is unique for every business as each faces its own set of challenges.
-Here at N-iX we work with clients across many industries and have experience in legacy software modernization in different verticals.
-Software product modernization services by N-iX have proven to produce a timely and positive impact on leading business and large enterprises.
+Here at N-iX, we work with clients across many industries and have experience in legacy software modernization in different business verticals.
+Software product modernization services by N-iX have proven to produce a timely and positive impact on leading businesses and large enterprises.

-How industry leaders modernize their software through reliable tech partnership: featured success stories
+How industry leaders modernize their software through reliable tech partnerships: Featured success stories

 Let us take a look at how leading businesses benefit from timely and swift software modernization.
+Outdated technology often leads to slower performance, restricted functionalities, and increased susceptibility to security threats, making modernization crucial.
 Here are two select cases of legacy software modernization services from our portfolio:

 Software modernization for a European retail giant

-The client decided to partner with N-iX for the digital transformation journey to engineer and automate some of the internal processes and systems.
-One such process was a legacy promotion management system.
+The client decided to partner with N-iX for the digital transformation journey to redefine and automate some of the internal processes and systems.
+One of such projects was a legacy promotion management system.
 The client required a new application that would help in the creation of a unified end-to-end promotion process with all the necessary features attached to it.
 The client also required a new web application that would automate the proposal management system to cut manual tasks.

 The solution offered and implemented by N-iX was to design the architecture for promotion and proposal management systems.
 Our team then replaced the multiple legacy apps used by the client with a unified and convenient promotion management system.
 We worked together with the client's QA office and implemented the custom QA automation process to improve the quality of the application.
 Additionally, our experts have set up the CI/CD pipeline along with the following results: